Margaret Feeny

-Margaret Mary Feeny MBE (1917 – 3 January 2012) was the founder and first director of London's Africa Centre charity, from 1964 to 1978.
+Margaret Mary Feeny MBE (1917 – 3 January 2012) was the founder and first director of London's Africa Centre charity, from 1963 to 1978.

 Biography

-Margaret Feeny was born in 1917, the eleventh of twelve children to a successful businessman.
+Margaret Feeny was born in 1917, the eleventh of twelve children of a businessman.

 Feeny was General Secretary of the Sword of the Spirit, which became the Catholic Institute for International Relations (CIIR), and then Progressio.
+She conceptualized the Africa Centre, London, and organised support from both Africans and Britons to bring the idea to fruition.
+The Africa Centre was registered as a charity in 1961, and in 1964 opened to the public at 38 King Street, Covent Garden, with Feeny as its first director.
+She remained in that role from 1963 until 1978.

-In 1975 she moved to Bath, Somerset.
-She became an SDP then Liberal Democrat councillor in 1994, and mayor of Bath in 1996, but had a stroke while on official business to their twin town of Aix-en-Provence.
+In 1975, she moved to Bath, Somerset.
+She became a Social Democratic Party then Liberal Democrat councillor in 1994, and Mayor of Bath in 1996, but had a stroke while on official business to their twin town of Aix-en-Provence.
 She died in early 2012 aged 94 and her funeral took place at St John's Church, South Parade, Bath, on 18 January.